dritka/PathfindingVisualizer/README.md

 # PathfindingVisualizer
-The goal of this project is to help students and algorithm enthusiasts to get a grasp of complex graph algorithms in a fun and intuitive way by visualization.
+The goal of this project is to help students and algorithm enthusiasts get a grasp of complex graph algorithms in a fun and intuitive way by visualization.